dkharlap/ai-sandbox/autoresearch-for-ols/README.md

 ## Background

-As part of a talented cohort in the **Statistics for Data Science** course at the **University of Waterloo**, our group tackled the [Ames Housing Dataset](https://www.kaggle.com/datasets/shashanknecrothapa/ames-housing-dataset) from Kaggle.
+As part of an extremely talented cohort in the **Statistics for Data Science** course at the **University of Waterloo**, our group tackled the [Ames Housing Dataset](https://www.kaggle.com/datasets/shashanknecrothapa/ames-housing-dataset) from Kaggle.

 For our group assignment, we focused on **Ordinary Least Squares (OLS)** regression to predict house prices.
 Four team members each built their own models, experimenting with different input variables, feature engineering, and transformations.
-Our best result — achieved through combined iteration — was:
+Our best result, achieved through combined iteration, was:

 | Metric | Value |
 |--------|-------|